Examples of Good and Bad Landing Pages

 Everyone knows that the landing page is the most important factor when promoting an offer.
 Yet, some companies still either “don’t get it” or seem to take advantage of affiliate networks and their affiliates.
 The best way to lower conversions on a lead gen, is to offer too many options, and other methods where affiliates would not receive a commission.
 Obviously, if a company is looking for a lead generation, the user should be sent directly to a landing page with direct information and a lead gen form on the same page.

-While looking through offers on CX Digital, I decided to take another look at their Medical Hair Restoration offer.
-I believe the last time I saw this offer (on CX Digital, or another network), the landing page went directly to a lead gen form.
+While looking through different affiliate offers across the internet, I decided to take another look at the Medical Hair Restoration offer.
+I believe the last time I saw this offer, the landing page went directly to a lead gen form.
 Here is what the current landing page for “Medical Hair Restoration” looks like.

 Will this offer convert on your referral, or theirs?